 Note: Acknowledgement of alerts applies to the same event if the severity drops but does not clear.
 For example, if you acknowledge a disk usage alert of level error and free up some space so that the alert level drops to warning, the warning alert will already be considered acknowledged.
 However, acknowledgements of alerts at a lower level do not affect the escalation of alerts if severity increases.
 For example, acknowledging a disk usage error alert will not affect the escalation of the critical alert if the drive continues to fill.

-When you schedule down time, you are suppressing all alert notifications for the designated instance, DataSource, or device for the duration of the configured SDT period.
+When you schedule downtime, you are suppressing all alert notifications for the designated instance, DataSource, device, or Website for the duration of the configured SDT period.
 This is in contrast to acknowledging an alert, which only suppresses further notifications of that particular alert.

 - You forgot to proactively schedule downtime.